Halswell Quarry is a park on the fringe of the city with walks, historic sites and six sister-city gardens.

 Check the Halswell Quarry map to find out where everything is located.

 Halswell Quarry has a dog exercise area where dogs may be off their leash.

 This area is not a designated dog park however, and is not fenced.
 Dog owners should be aware of other park users and keep their dogs under control at all times.

 Dogs may be taken on most tracks through Halswell Quarry provided they are kept on a leash but are prohibited from the Wetlands Conservation Area.

 Check out our map of dog parks and exercise areas to see where else you can take your dog.

-There are a number of great walking tracks throughout Halswell Quarry, some offer panoramic views of the Southern Alps or take you above the quarry while others meander through wetland.
+There are a number of great walking tracks throughout Halswell Quarry.
+Some offer panoramic views of the Southern Alps or take you above the quarry while others meander through wetlands.

 Be sure to admire the Sister City Gardens, small collections showcasing six of Christchurch's sister cities - Adelaide (South Australia), Christchurch (England), Gansu Province (China), Kurashiki (Japan), Seattle (USA), and Songpa-Gu (Korea).

 There are two mountain bike rides that start from Halswell Quarry and go via the Crocodile XC Mountainbike Park.
 They are the popular Kennedys Bush Track, shared with walkers and the Kennedys Bush to Worsleys Track circuit.